 Laurence also emphasised how confusing it is for both Brits and the country they may be trying to settle into as we still don’t know what the rules are going to be.
 She said, ‘it is a mystery because there is absolutely no information of what it is going to happen. we don’t know if they’re going to make it easier than other countries also not in the EU, or whether they’re going to ask for working visas now.’
 She also reminded me that this will depend a lot on what the British government decides to do and how difficult they make it for the Europeans to enter and reside in the UK.
 ‘If the UK government makes it difficult for the Europeans to settle…well, there will definitely be a response from the European countries’.

-Unfortunately Brexit will make a lot of things difficult, and as the end of the transition period gets closer, services like Laurence’s will become more important and more useful.
+Unfortunately, Brexit has made a lot of things difficult and services like Laurence’s have become more important and more useful.

 Article by Priyanka Nagpal

 +34 676 78 0053